 There could be several possible reasons why a lawyer might turn down your slip-and-fall case.
 The first and most likely reason is that your injuries are not significant.
 Even if the property owner was negligent (e.g., wet floor with no caution sign, a massive hole in the sidewalk, etc.) your slip and fall claim won’t be worth much if you only suffer minor injuries.

-Another possible reason for a lawyer to pass on your case is that it may be difficult or impossible to establish the owner's liability.
-In Maryland, you have to show that the property owner knew or should have known about the dangerous condition (e.g., wet floor or hole in the sidewalk) to have a valid slip and fall case.
+Another possible reason for a lawyer to pass on your case is that establishing the owner’s liability may be difficult or impossible.
+In Maryland, you must show that the property owner knew or should have known about the dangerous condition (e.g., wet floor or hole in the sidewalk) to have a valid slip and fall case.

-For example, if soda spills on the floor in the very back of the grocery store and 10 minutes later someone slips and falls on the spill it would probably be very difficult to hold the store liable.
-Store employees were not aware of the soda spill and can't say that they "should" have been aware of the spill 10 minutes after it happened.
+For example, if soda spills on the floor in the very back of the grocery store and 10 minutes later someone slips and falls on the spill it would probably be tough to hold the store liable.
+Store employees were unaware of the soda spill and can’t say that they “should” have been aware of it 10 minutes after it happened.